AlwaysEconomist/AlwaysEconomist/README.md

 ## Hi there 👋

--  I am Data Analyst and Power BI Developer with strong skills in Python, SQL, Power BI, and Excel, creating valuable data insights.
+-  I am a skilled Data Analyst and Power BI Developer, proficient in Python, SQL, Power BI, and Excel, delivering actionable and valuable data insights.

 -  🔭 Key Projects at [NeedPam](https://www.needpam.com/), an online retail store: